Walodja1987/xns/README.md

 event NamespaceRegistered(
   string namespace,
   uint256 pricePerName,
-  address creator
+  address creator,
+  bool isPrivate
 );
 ```

 Emitted when a namespace is created.
+The `isPrivate` parameter indicates whether the namespace is private (`true`) or public (`false`).

 ---